alephjs/alephjs.org/pages/docs/basic-features/ssr-and-ssg.md

 ## SSG

-Aleph.js allows you to build your app to a **static site**, which can be run standalone on any server.
+Aleph.js allows you to build your app to a **static site**, which can run standalone on any server.

 ```bash
 $ aleph build